Approximation Algorithms for Clustering with Dynamic Points: Acknowledgements

 \section{Acknowledgements}

-\emph{Shichuan Deng} and \emph{Jian Li} are supported in part by the National Natural Science Foundation of China Grant 61822203, 61772297, 61632016, 61761146003, the Zhongguancun Haihua Institute for Frontier Information Technology, Turing AI Institute of Nanjing, and Xi'an Institute for Interdisciplinary Information Core Technology. \emph{Yuval Rabani} is supported in part by ISF grant number 2553-17.
+Shichuan Deng and Jian Li were supported by the National Natural Science Foundation of China Grant 61822203, 61772297, 61632016, 61761146003, the Zhongguancun Haihua Institute for Frontier Information Technology, Turing AI Institute of Nanjing, and Xi'an Institute for Interdisciplinary Information Core Technology.
+Yuval Rabani was supported by ISF grant number 2553-17.

-We would like to thank Chaitanya Swamy for kindly pointing out studies relevant to our results.
-We also want to thank the reviewers for their insightful and constructive comments.
+We thank Chaitanya Swamy for kindly pointing out studies relevant to our results.
+We also thank the anonymous referees for their insightful and constructive comments.